oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-14-sorted-revision-history.md

 In order to create consistent results in the case of mixed integer and semantic versioning (failing test [sec](#mixed-integer-and-semantic-versioning)), implementations SHALL map items with integer versioning to semantic versioning by appending `.0.0` to the corresponding values.
+The aforementioned rule is solely used during the processing to create consistent test results.

+> This processing rule is not a suggested quick fix for test [sec](#mixed-integer-and-semantic-versioning)
+> but implementation guidance for this edge case.

 The relevant path for this test is: